 Your combined tax rate and your investment return

-There’s one more tax rate you need to consider: your combined tax rate.
+There's one more tax rate you need to consider: your combined marginal tax rate.
 This includes your state income tax rate plus your federal income tax rate.
-So, if you pay 20 percent in federal taxes and 5 percent in state taxes, your combined rate is 25 percent.
+So, if you pay 25 percent in federal taxes and 5 percent in state taxes, your combined rate is 30 percent.
 This number is especially important when calculating your return on an investment.
-Because if an investment earns 8 percent, and your combined tax rate is 25 percent, your rate of return is really 6 percent.
+Because if an investment earns 8 percent and your combined marginal tax rate is 25 percent, your rate of return is really 6 percent.

 Making use of tax credits [Lines 47–54]